pythonindia/inpycon2023/_pages-content/jobs-board-rules-guidelines.md

 - Please make sure to follow PyCon India's [Code of Conduct](https://in.pycon.org/2023/code-of-conduct/).
 - If you feel unsafe during any of the interactions, or feel like someone is violating the rules, please [report the incident to the CoC Workgroup](https://in.pycon.org/2023/reporting-guide/).

-### Disclaimer:

-- Display a disclaimer stating that PyCon India 2023 is not responsible for the accuracy, quality, or legitimacy of job listings, and users should exercise their discretion when applying for jobs.
+Disclaimer: PyCon India 2023 is not responsible for the accuracy, quality, or legitimacy of job listings, and users should exercise their discretion when applying for jobs.